 - Use oven mits to remove from the oven (Photo 12)

-The potatoes will start to crisp up during the 1st 20 mins, however, we need to rotate them to make sure all sides can get coated in the duck fat as we want them super crispy!
+The potatoes will start to crisp up during the 1st 20 mins, however, we need to rotate them to make sure all sides can get coated in the hot fat.
+We want to achieve super crunchy potatoes with a crispy texture and soft creamy center!

 - Rotate each potato (Photo 13)